Zamiell/isaac-faq/directories-and-save-files.md

 The Isaac directory structure is rather complicated.
 This guide explains everything for you.

 This guide assumes you are on Windows.
+If you are on macOS or Linux, see the sections at the bottom.

 <br>